 Dental implant care can be effortless when you focus on these areas.
 The key to keeping dental implants healthy and in good condition is to monitor your oral health regularly and to be aggressive at keeping your teeth healthy.

 Dental implants typically can last for years without any changes.
 Sometimes, you may notice changes occurring.
 For example, you may develop gum disease or periodontal disease.
 This often happens due to poor oral hygiene, or it may be related to genetics.
-IF it occurs, your oral health care needs to increase.
+If this occurs, you should take particular care of your teeth and gums.
 You may notice your gums pulling away from your teeth, including your crown and implant.
 This may expose the abutment or the base of the crown.
 This is a good indication that you need to visit your dental implant specialists for help.

 Most of the time, good oral hygiene and overall dental implant care can help your dental implants last for decades.
 Over time, you may need more, or you may need to have a revision if your oral health changes.
 Yet, for many people, the care you take with your implants is no different than what you do to the rest of your teeth.